If you’re looking for a delicious Apple Bread, look no further. This Spiral Apple Bread with Caramel Apple Glaze is both delicious and beautiful!

 I can’t believe it’s been over a month since the last Year of Yeast post.
 Clearly, I’m getting more comfortable with my yeast-bread skills and I don’t need to practice as much anymore.
 (Or it could be that it was too hot to do much baking in August.)

-Anyway, back to this craving for something apple-y and my overwhelming need to do a little baking, I did some research and found this awesome recipe via Treat & Trick.
-Spiral Apple Bread with Caramel Apple Glaze looked like a winner to me!
+Anyway, back to this craving for something apple-y and my overwhelming need to do a little baking, after a bit of research, planning, and recipe testing – this Spiral Apple Bread with Caramel Apple Glaze became a winner!

-Oh, and you’ll be happy to know that this recipe comes together very quickly.
+Oh, and you’ll be happy to know that this Spiral Apple Bread recipe comes together very quickly.
 As with most yeast recipes, you need to factor in some rising time, but other than that, it’s a piece of cake.

 And honestly, with very little effort, the resulting loaf looks pretty gorgeous.
 It’s like a mini-work of art.

 Believe me, if I can do this, so can you.
 Let me show you how.